notRobot200/car-rental-system-java/README.md

 # Car Rental System (Java Application)
-This repository was created as part of an object-oriented programming assignment with the aim of implementing a car rental system.
-The application is designed to facilitate the car rental process for customers.

 To run this program, please follow the instructions below:

 1. Create a database named `log_db`.